-No strangers to manufacturing value for money, simple gardening tools.
-Spear and Jackson have not disappointed with this set, the Spear Jackson RazorSharp bypass pruning shears.
-Although the cheapest they deserve a place on my top garden shears list when it comes to cost and performance.
+No strangers to manufacturing value for money, simple gardening tools. the Spear and Jackson brand have not disappointed with this set, the Spear Jackson RazorSharp bypass hedge shears .
+Although the cheapest hedge shears reviewed they deserve a place on my top garden shears list when it comes to cost and performance.

-The chrome plated, hardened steel blade will resist rusting.
-Out of the box it is also extremely sharp.
+These hedge shears feature a chrome plated, hardened C50 carbon steel blade will resist rusting.
+Out of the box these shears are sharp.
 This model comes in at 960 grammes in weight therefore these shears are one of the lightest reviewed.
 As standard this shear comes with a manufacturers defects 10 year warranty.

 Excellent value for money from a well respected and long standing manufacturer.
-The razor sharp blade will cut through plant matter with ease.
-Only slight concern is the hollow handles and how long this model would last with anything more than occasional use.
+The razor sharp blade cuts through plant matter with ease.
+Only slight concern is the hollow handles and how long these shears will last with anything more than occasional use.

 Davaon Pro Geared Garden Hedge Shears